lastlegion/predict_api/README.md

 # API documentation

 ### POST /predict

+Takes an input CSV file, write it to disk, runs simple tensorflow code, returns hello world as a repsonse.
 You can use the following cURL command to test it:

 `curl -X POST -F "file=@input.csv" http://localhost:5000/predict`